XieResearchGroup/TransPro/README.md

+# TransPro : Hierarchical Multi-omics Data Integration and Modeling to Predict Novel Chemical-Induced Cell-Specific Proteomics Profiles for Systems Pharmacology

-TransPro_a is an end-to-end multi-task deep learning framework for predicting cell-specific proteomics profiles as well as cellular and organismal phenotypes perturbed by novel unseen chemicals from abundant transcriptomics data, and hierarchically integrating multi-omics data following the central dogma of molecular biology.
+TransPro is an end-to-end multi-task deep learning framework for predicting cell-specific proteomics profiles as well as cellular and organismal phenotypes perturbed by novel unseen chemicals from abundant transcriptomics data, and hierarchically integrating multi-omics data following the central dogma of molecular biology.
 Our comprehensive evaluations of anti-cancer drug sensitivity and drug adverse reaction predictions suggest that the accuracy of TransPro predictions is comparable to that of experimental data.